lucka-me/potori-docs/docs/guide/mails.md

----
-sidebar: auto
----

-# Usage
-This part will describe how to use Potori.

-## Load Data Files
-If you have saved data files (Nomination data file and Brainstorming data file) locally, you can open it to review your nominations without login.

-If you have uploaded data files before, Potori will try to download them from your Google Drive after login.

-## Process Mails
+# Process Mails
-For those mails related to Portal nominations, the subjects and contents are generated from several templates, some keywords are used to filter mails and extract informations.
+For those mails related to nominations, the subjects and contents are generated from several templates, some keywords are used to filter mails and extract informations.

-### Obtain Mails
+## Obtain Mails
 Potori will obtain mails with the following filters:

 - **Confirmation Mails**